ballerina-platform/module-ballerinax-salesforce/ballerina/README.md

 - Support for REST, SOAP, APEX REST, BULK, and BULK V2 APIs
 - Perform CRUD operations on sObjects and metadata
 - Execute complex queries and searches
-- Listen to real-time change events via CometD
+- Listen to real-time Change Data Capture events and Platform Events via CometD
+- Handle listener errors gracefully with an optional `onError` callback
 - Efficient management of large datasets using Bulk APIs

 ## Setup guide